Manquia/Distillery/Memory.md

 Tier 1.02: Memory as user defined types
 =======================================

-Not all types within a program have a set of CPU intrinsic operations attached to them.
-Many programming languages allow for the creation of user-defined types that encapsulate many intrinsic types that logically work together to form a set of functionality.
-A string (collection of characters) can be a user-defined type which is a collection of u8, or u16 types whereby each u8 or u16's number maps to a specific character which can be looked up in ASCII or other character encodings.
+Not all types within a program have a set of CPU intrinsic operations directly associated with them.
+Many programming languages allow for the creation of user-defined types that contain many intrinsic types that logically work together to form a set of functionality.
+A string (collection of characters) is on such type and is a user-defined type which is a collection of u8, or u16 types whereby each u8 or u16's number maps to a specific character which can be looked up in ASCII or other character encodings.

 **Example**: Memory interpreted as Binary, Decimal, and ASCII string.
 ```